- Candidate FE3 graduated in Dec 2017 with a BSc in Mechatronics Engineering. Minor in Math.

 - Candidate 2FE currently resides in Texas, but is open to relocation.

 - Candidate 1FE is a manufacturing engineer who has been specializing in pump and hydraulic systems since graduating from college.

 - His interest in the field of Hydraulics began with an intensive course in Fluid Power taught by an industry expert.

 - His current company specializes in drive and control technology, once Josh got trained on their hydraulic systems (pumps, circuits, valves), he was actively engaged as an applications engineer, working with customers on drive system solutions and performing equipment validations in the field.

 - He is a very strong people person and likes the application engineer role.
 His approach is to focus on the budget, solid engineering design, understanding equipment capabilities, and making sure the customer’s problem is solved.

 - In his experience, he has some valve design.
 He’s even put valves together – was the field project engineer for developing an 18-ton wheel loader drive solution for a corporate customer.
 He’s good at right-sizing pumps, valves, relief valves, and determining sequencing.

 - In his current role, he uses a program called FADI for traction drive design which allows inputs of conditions for sizing drive components.
 He uses it for sizing ground drives, winch drives, slew drives, etc. He is proficient in several CAD software systems as well as ProE/Creo and has some Solidworks experience.

 - He feels good about his abilities in his choice of engineering fields but realizes he’s still got a lot to learn.
 He says he’s very teachable and adaptable.

-- Candidate 1FE resides in SC but willing to relocate to GA.
+- Candidate 1FE resides in South Carolina but willing to relocate to Georgia.